Apprenda/Apprenda-MongoDB/README.md

 ## Code Repository
 - Apprenda.AddOns.MongoDB, the complete source code for the implementation of the AddOn
 - Apprenda-MongoDB.Test, a test framework to validate this integration
-- Apprenda.AddOns.MongoDB.zip, the zipped file that can be uploaded to the Apprenda Operator Portal (SOC) to enable the MongoDB AddOn

 ## Integration Steps, Setting up the Apprenda Add-On in the Apprenda Operator Portal

 ### Configuring Your MongoDB Instance ###
 - This add-on assumes you have a MongoDB instance running.
 To get your MongoDB instance up and running please refer to [these tutorials](https://docs.mongodb.com/manual/installation/#tutorials) and choose the appropriate one for your OS and version of MongoDB.
 #### Authenication ####
 - By default your MongoDB instance will have authentication turned off.
-You can use this addon with or without authentication.
+You can use this add-on with or without authentication.
 If you would like to use authentication keep reading below, otherwise continue to the next section.
 - To turn on authentication, first create an admin user with full privileges.
 You can do this from MongoDB shell with the following command:
 ```
 use admin